 Using visual communication anyone can return the hammer to its correct storage location.
 For example, the hammer may have a green band on the handle.
 This identifies the hammer as belonging to the green storage area where there is a tool shadow board with the shape of each tool applied to the board.
 It's simple for anyone to place the hammer in the location of the green hammer shape.
 We now have a system in which tools are properly returned to their correct storage location.
 Anyone, speaking any language, knows where every tool belongs.

 Performance Improvement Plan – Implementing Visual Communication

 Visual communication should be a part of a performance improvement plan.
 Improvement means changes.
-Those changes should be incorporated in the standards used by employees to get their jobs done.
-They may involve changing the way things are done; changing how machines are operated or maintained; and even changes to equipment design.
+Those changes should be incorporated into the standards used by employees to get their jobs done.
+They may involve changing the way things are done; changing how machines are operated or maintained, and even changes to equipment design.
 Visual communication, in the form of labels and signs, is used to provide the new procedures, machine operating instructions, and equipment maintenance requirements at the point where the information is most needed... right on the machine or equipment.

 Changes also impact safety, especially when employees need to change existing habits.
 Also, there are many safety signs and labels that are required by OSHA.
 Also, some temporary signs and labels may be appropriate while employees adjust to new procedures.
 Many of the signs and labels need to have custom messages or pictograms so that they address the specific changes being made.
 That means standard, pre-printed labels and signs won't do.